The case is not open to joining at this time, pending appeal.

 Under the federal minimum wage law, back pay and an equal amount of liquidated damages are claimed for each violation.

 How far back can claims be made?

 Generally, claims can be made for at least the three years preceding the date the complaint was filed.
-You are entitled to file FLSA claims (using the Consent to Sue form) for the period extending back three years from the date you file the form.
+You are entitled to file FLSA claims for the period extending back three years from the date you file the form.
 The unjust enrichment claims have a six-year limitations period, and the federal Truth in Leasing Act claims have a four-year limitations period.